COTT Calculator

 In multiplication, all Zero and Omega factors are converted to base-0 exponents (ωa = 0a), summed, and reconverted.
 This single mechanism handles: 0*w=1 (exponents cancel), 0^2*w=0 (partial cancel), 0^a * 0^b = 0^{a+b} (symbolic combine), and cross-base products like 0^5 * w^2 = 0^3.

-6.3 Negative Zero Cannot Exist
+6.3 Negative Zero and the Chebyshev Reduction

 6.4 Avoiding sp_simplify